Ebola: Pathophysiology

 Like other filoviruses, EBOV replicates very efficiently in many cells, producing large amounts of virus in monocytes, macrophages, dendritic cells and other cells including liver cells, fibroblasts, and adrenal gland cells.
 Viral replication triggers high levels of inflammatory chemical signals and leads to a septic state.

 EBOV is thought to infect humans through contact with mucous membranes or skin breaks.
 After infection, endothelial cells (cells lining the inside of blood vessels), liver cells, and several types of immune cells such as macrophages, monocytes, and dendritic cells are the main targets of attack.
 Following infection, immune cells carry the virus to nearby lymph nodes where further reproduction of the virus takes place.
 From there the virus can enter the bloodstream and lymphatic system and spread throughout the body.
 Macrophages are the first cells infected with the virus, and this infection results in programmed cell death.
 Other types of white blood cells, such as lymphocytes, also undergo programmed cell death leading to an abnormally low concentration of lymphocytes in the blood.
 This contributes to the weakened immune response seen in those infected with EBOV.

 Endothelial cells may be infected within three days after exposure to the virus.
 The breakdown of endothelial cells leading to blood vessel injury can be attributed to EBOV glycoproteins.
 This damage occurs due to the synthesis of Ebola virus glycoprotein (GP), which reduces the availability of specific integrins responsible for cell adhesion to the intercellular structure and causes liver damage, leading to improper clotting.
 The widespread bleeding that occurs in affected people causes swelling and shock due to loss of blood volume.
 The dysfunctional bleeding and clotting commonly seen in EVD has been attributed to increased activation of the extrinsic pathway of the coagulation cascade due to excessive tissue factor production by macrophages and monocytes.

 After infection, a secreted glycoprotein, small soluble glycoprotein (sGP or GP) is synthesised.
 EBOV replication overwhelms protein synthesis of infected cells and the host immune defences.
 The GP forms a trimeric complex, which tethers the virus to the endothelial cells.
 The sGP forms a dimeric protein that interferes with the signalling of neutrophils, another type of white blood cell.
 This enables the virus to evade the immune system by inhibiting early steps of neutrophil activation.
+Furthermore, the virus is capable of hijacking cellular metabolism.
+Studies have shown that Ebola virus-like particles can reprogram metabolism in both vascular and immune cells.